t-d-k/LibreCrypt/docs/FAQ.md

 * * *
 <a name="jk"></a>
-*Q: Why does MS Windows Explorer incorrectly report the storage capacity of a volume mounted using LibreCrypt Explorer and mapped to a drive letter?*
+*Q: Why does MS Windows Explorer incorrectly report the storage capacity of a container opened using LibreCrypt Explorer and mapped to a drive letter?*

 *A:*
 *NOTE: This question and answer applies to a future feature* MS Windows Explorer reports the storage capacity and free space on the drive it uses to cache files on; typically your system drive.
-This is due to a limitation in the protocol used by MS Windows to mount volumes using LibreCrypt Explorer.
+This is due to a limitation in the protocol used by MS Windows to open containers using LibreCrypt Explorer.

 To see the actual capacity, and free space remaining, please use LibreCrypt Explorer.

-Volumes mounted using LibreCrypt, instead of LibreCrypt Explorer, do /*not*/ have this limitation, and MS Windows Explorer reports their size correctly.
+Containers opened using LibreCrypt, instead of LibreCrypt Explorer, do /*not*/ have this limitation, and MS Windows Explorer reports their size correctly.

 * * *
 <a name="jo"></a>
-*Q: When transferring a file /to/ a LibreCrypt Explorer mounted volume via the drive letter it is mounted as, why does it report that I have no free space, when my volume is not yet full?*
+*Q: When transferring a file /to/ a LibreCrypt Explorer opened container via the drive letter it is opened as, why does it report that I have no free space, when my container is not yet full?*

 *A:*
-*NOTE: This question and answer applies to a future feature* This is due to a limitation in the protocol used by MS Windows to mount volumes using LibreCrypt Explorer.
+*NOTE: This question and answer applies to a future feature* This is due to a limitation in the protocol used by MS Windows to open containers using LibreCrypt Explorer.

 When transferring files to LibreCrypt Explorer via an assigned drive letter, MS Windows first copies the file to store to a WebDAV cache, typically located on your system drive.
-If you do not have enough free space on /this/ drive, you cannot transfer the file to the mounted volume via the mapped drive letter - even if the mounted volume has enough free space to store it.
+If you do not have enough free space on /this/ drive, you cannot transfer the file to the opened container via the mapped drive letter - even if the opened container has enough free space to store it.

-LibreCrypt Explorer does /*not*/ have this limitation when storing files from a volume using the "Store" functionality from its user interface.
+LibreCrypt Explorer does /*not*/ have this limitation when storing files from a container using the "Store" functionality from its user interface.

-Volumes mounted using LibreCrypt, instead of LibreCrypt Explorer, do /*not*/ have this limitation at all, as MS Windows transfers files directly to the mounted volume.
+Containers opened using LibreCrypt, instead of LibreCrypt Explorer, do /*not*/ have this limitation at all, as MS Windows transfers files directly to the opened container.

 * * *
 <a name="jp"></a>
-*Q: If I map mounted volumes to drive letters using LibreCrypt Explorer, can anyone on my LAN see and access the secure volumes?*
+*Q: If I map opened containers to drive letters using LibreCrypt Explorer, can anyone on my LAN see and access the secure containers?*

 *A:*
 *NOTE: This question and answer applies to a future feature* */NO!/*.
 LibreCrypt Explorer's use of WebDAV is restricted to /only/ allow connections coming from the local PC.
-Other users on your network can /not/ access mounted volumes.
+Other users on your network can /not/ access opened containers.

 This is accomplished by two means: